Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 The Pinner Qing Dynasty Vase

-OriginJingdezhen, Qing Dynasty China
+OriginJingdezhen, Qing China

 Erac.
-1736–1795 CE (Qianlong reign)
+1736–1795 CE (Qianlong)

 MaterialFamille rose enamel on porcelain

-Confirmed Surviving Examples of This Type1 Worldwide
+Confirmed Surviving Specimens of This Type1 Worldwide

 No. 02

-Hammer Price $37.68 Million Sotheby’s Hong Kong · 2017
+Hammer Price $37.68 Million Sotheby’s Hong Kong · October 2017

 Song Dynasty Ceramics